 The second backup service we use is Google Drive, specifically through G Suite.
 G Suite is Google's business-focused email, file, and management system, which basically gives your business a branded version of Gmail and associated tools.
 (If you're still using an email that ends in @Gmail.com, it's time to move to a branded domain name anyway.)
 The Business edition of G Suite ($10/mo/user) offers unlimited data storage and a desktop application that you can easily upload your files with.
 Whenever we ingest a project, it's added as a source in Hedge (read more about that below) and it's backed up online.
-You can sign up for a business plan here and get 20% off your first year with the code UCNJTLWX7FQW7LY)
+You can sign up for a business plan here.

 At the end of a long day of shooting, there's still the chore of ingesting your media and properly backing it up.
 In this section, I'll walk you through each step of my process.